 Back up your files before resetting the system to factory defaults.
-All the data stored in the V Series computer's boot-up storage will be destroyed after resetting to factory defaults.
+All the data stored in the Arm-based computer's boot-up storage will be destroyed after resetting to factory defaults, except for snapshots and backups located under /boot_device/p3.